amarks5/School_District_Analysis/README.md

  *![alt text](https://github.com/amarks5/School_District_Analysis/blob/main/Resources/district_summary.PNG)

-*How is the school summary affected?
+#### How is the school summary affected?

-  *The average math and reading scores for Thomas High School increased *The overall passing percentage for Thomas High School decreased *Thomas High School remained second best performing school in the district
+  *The average math and reading scores for Thomas High School increased

+  *The overall passing percentage for Thomas High School decreased

+  *Thomas High School remained second best performing school in the district

-*How does replacing ninth graders; math and reading scores affect Thomas High School's performance relative to the other schools?
+#### How does replacing ninth graders; math and reading scores affect Thomas High School's performance relative to the other schools?

+  *Replacing the math and reading scores with NaN's really doesn't affect their overall performance.
+Overall Thomas High School is still ranked second amongst all the high schools based on their performance.

 *How does replacing the ninth-grade scores affect the following:
  *Math and reading scores by grade